 There is no licensing requirement for auto technicians in Maryland.
 However, some employers may require that job candidates possess a degree or certificate in order to qualify for employment.

 The National Institute for Automotive Service Excellence (ASE) awards a certification to experienced auto technicians who pass the ASE certification exam.
 In order to qualify for the test, techs must have at least two years of on-the-job experience, or a combination of one year one-the-job experience and a two-year degree from an accredited automotive tech program.
 ASE grants accreditation through its National Automotive Technician Education Foundation to auto tech programs that meet its curriculum standards.

-Schools for Automotive Mechanics in Maryland are listed below.
+Resources for Auto Mechanics in Maryland